-We have developed the curriculum in consultation with pupils and staff where the age, needs and feelings of pupils have been taken into account.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.
+This curriculum has been developed with the age and needs of pupils taken into account.
+If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner, so they are fully informed and at any time we may need to adapt the curriculum.

 Although sex education in primary schools is not compulsory, the DfE continues to recommend that primary schools have a sex education programme tailored to the age and physical and emotional maturity of the pupils.
+This aspect is covered under the theme 'Growing and Changing.'

 At Alver Valley Schools we believe that children should learn about relationships as well as the emotional, social and physical aspects of growing up, human sexuality and sexual health in an age-appropriate way.
 This goes beyond learning about relationships, to include puberty, how a baby is conceived and born, body ownership, and safeguarding.
 Primary sex education will focus on:

-- > Preparing boys and girls for the changes that adolescence brings - ➤ How a baby is conceived and born
+- > Preparing boys and girls for the changes that adolescence brings - > How a baby is conceived and born